COV-IRT/SARS-CoV-2_workshop/module1/README.md

 ### iVar - removing ARTIC primers

 The final step in Module1 is removing the amplification primers from our reads.
 This will be done by using the primer positions given in the [Artic primer BED](https://raw.githubusercontent.com/artic-network/primer-schemes/master/nCoV-2019/V3/nCoV-2019.primer.bed) file to soft clip the primer sequences in a SARS-CoV2 reference aligned and sorted BAM file.
 We will be using `bwa`, `samtools` and [iVar](https://andersen-lab.github.io/ivar/html/index.html) to do this.
-For the purpose of this Module, please simply run the following commands.
 A more detailed explanation about alignment, refrence mapping and the SAM/BAM format will be given in Module2.
 <br>

 ```